-These outreach activities will utilize outreach materials developed during Phase I and Phase II efforts, as well as additional materials to be developed under Phase III (as well as materials from partners, the other partnerships, and DOE as appropriate).
+These outreach activities will continue to utilize outreach materials developed during Phase I and II efforts, as well as additional materials to be developed under Phase III (as well as materials from partners, the other partnerships, and DOE as appropriate).
 Outreach will utilize in-place networks, including partner networks, wherever possible.
-Table 1 provides an overview of the Phase III outreach approach by showing the outreach strategies and products with respect to primary audiences.
+Outreach will be tailored to fit with best practices including those set out in DOE (2010) whenever possible.
+PCOR Partnership personnel and their outreach activities are listed in Table 2.
 Outreach materials are listed in Appendix C, and methods are detailed in Appendix D.